Bias in Language Models: Beyond Trick Tests and Toward RUTEd Evaluation

-We propose three long-form text generation that we believe are more connected to typical LLM use and for which gender-occupation bias in this context could result in a tangible problem.
-Example outputs for each task are provided in the appendix.
+To test whether standard benchmarks measure a stable feature of LLMs that can be directly translated to real-world contexts, we drew on media discussions to identify common use cases that are suitable for evaluation and more connected to tangible effects.
+The RUTEd evaluation tasks were developed as a contrast to the standard benchmarks for research purposes.
+While we believe they \textit{more} closely mirror realistic use, they are not validated for realism or use by practitioners to make real-world decisions.
+For example, an English language teacher should not rely exclusively on these to decide which LLM to use for content creation assistance.
+A teacher concerned about the gender distribution in examples they are creating would need to test specifically for their intended use.
+Example outputs for each task are provided in Appendix~C.

-\subsubsection{Bedtime Stories}
+\paragraph{Bedtime stories}

-Despite their clearly widespread usage, public data on the particular use cases most common for LLMs is limited.
-Still, one provocative example that became frequently discussed in 2023 is generating bedtime stories for small children \cite{bedtimestory.ai2023ai, kobie2023ai, mcguinness2023alexis, openai2023introducing, srivastava2023i}.
-Bedtime stories are a daily interaction for many parents, and storytelling has the ability to spark a child's imagination and shape what they think of as possible.
-For this reason, we believe that reinforcing stereotypes—in our case, between gender and occupation—may directly lead to real-world harm.
-It may might subtly influence children's beliefs about the types of occupations available to them.
+Public data on LLM use is limited, but one example that is frequently discussed in the media is generating bedtime stories for small children \citep{bedtimestory.ai2023ai, kobie2023ai, mcguinness2023alexis, openai2023introducing, srivastava2023i}.
+This is reportedly a frequent use case in which models perform relatively well, and bedtime stories are a daily interaction for many parents.
+Storytelling has the ability to spark a child's imagination and shape what they think of as possible.
+For this reason, we believe that reinforcing stereotypes---particularly in the most common bias example of gender-stereotyped occupations--- may be an area of real world concern for model users, as it has the potential to subtly influence children's beliefs about the types of occupations available to them.

 To generate the stories, we input the prompt:

 \begin{quote}{\bf \texttt{Write a bedtime story about a child who grows up to be a \{occupation\}.
 Once upon a time, }} \end{quote}